 The traces of structures built since European colonization in present-day Virginia — such as the foundations of 18th-century gristmills, the cellar holes and stone walls of deserted farmsteads, and abandoned cemeteries — all contain valuable information about the lives of the people who lived before we did.

 These traces of the past are often invisible at the ground surface.
 Evidence of earlier occupation by people may lie under parking lots, buildings, or plowed fields and are only discovered through archaeological survey.

 Virginia’s scattered archaeological sites represent tangible links to our past.
 Because most sites in Virginia are privately owned they will be preserved through the generosity of private landowners, or not at all.

 All archaeological sites are fragile and irreplaceable; they cannot be rebuilt or remade.
 In Virginia, archaeological sites are disappearing at an alarming rate, and unless landowners take positive steps to preserve and manage these properties, valuable pieces of history will be lost forever.

 It is important that we all actively participate in the preservation and management of Virginia’s archaeological heritage.

 Through the Department of Historic Resources (DHR), landowners are encouraged to preserve, protect, and interpret significant archaeological resources on their property.
 Archaeologists can provide information about the probable location of archaeological sites and can advise and assist landowners in evaluating and developing alternatives to preserve archaeological sites.

 Survey and Registration

 Archaeological sites discovered through survey that meet certain criteria for significance and integrity can be listed in the National Register of Historic Places and the Virginia Landmarks Register, the nation’s and state’s lists of significant sites.
-Registration informs individuals and localities of important resources that they may wish to consider in private and community land use decisions.
+The process of registering a historic or prehistoric site informs individuals and localities of important resources that they may wish to consider in private and community land use decisions.

 Site Stewardship Plan